20 Best State Parks in California

 Address: 10791 E Empire Street, Grass Valley, California

 Encompassing over 10,000 acres and a significant portion of the last remaining old-growth redwood forests in the world, this redwoods state park is laced with giants.
 No roads run through the central core of Jedediah Smith State Park, named after an early-19th-century explorer of the region, but 20 miles of hiking trails lead through the enormous and lush environment.
-Camping and cabins are available at Jedediah Smith Redwoods State Park for overnight visits.
+The park is also home to one of the best campgrounds in Redwood National State Parks.

 Jedediah Smith Redwoods State Park is part of a cooperative management agreement between the National Park Service and California State Parks.
 Both Del Norte Coast and Prairie Creek Redwoods State Parks to the south are part of this agreement, as is Redwoods National Park.
 Together, Redwood National and State Parks host millions of visitors from across the world to marvel at the grandeur of these old-growth trees.